bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/0_Intro.rst

 At a lower level, the COMPSs runtime manages the execution of the workflow components implemented with the PyCOMPSs programming model.
-At runtime, it generates a **task-dependency graph** by analysing the existing data dependencies between the tasks defined in the Python code.
+At runtime, it generates a **task-dependency graph** by analyzing the existing data dependencies between the tasks defined in the Python code.
 The task-graph **encodes the existing parallelism of the workflow**, which is then scheduled and executed by the COMPSs runtime in the computing resources.

-The COMPSs runtime is also able to **react to tasks failures and to exceptions** in order to adapt the behaviour accordingly.
+The COMPSs runtime is also able to **react to tasks failures and to exceptions** in order to adapt the behavior accordingly.
-These functionalities, offer the possibility of designing a **new category of workflows with very dynamic behaviour**, that can change their configuration at execution time upon the occurrence of given events.
+These functionalities, offer the possibility of designing a **new category of workflows with very dynamic behavior**, that can change their configuration at execution time upon the occurrence of given events.

 -----------------